danetuso/DigitalOceanAPI/README.md

 You must generate a Digital Ocean API Token for your account, as well as add an SSH Key.
 Add both of these to your CONFIG.php file.
-Make sure you have the id_rsa private key file of the RSA SSH key you created in the root directory of this project.
+Make sure you have the id_rsa private key file of the RSA SSH key you created in the root directory of this project or to change it's location in the config.

 You can run `php -q vmManage.php --help` for help.